-EMS is called to the residence of a 58 year old male patient who was found unconscious at the bottom of the stairs by the spouse.
+EMS is called to the residence of a late 50s male who was found unconscious at the bottom of the stairs by the spouse.

 The patient responds to painful stimuli with a grimace.

 Medications: Numerous – unable to locate at the time of evaluation